Gys/plantproxy-docs/content/quickstart.md

 ### Test a tag with your phone

 Most mobile phones support NFC.
-Check by opening your phone and then **touching** the **top of backside** to one of your tags.
+Check by opening your phone and then **touching** the **top of the back** (where the camera is) to one tag.
 In 1-2 seconds a popup should offer to open a link.
 More phone details [here](/docs/nfc-capable-mobiles).

 The first time you will be asked to login.